Emergency Dentist Walsall 24 hour

 Intense toothache When a toothache gets so bad that pain killers don’t work, you can’t sleep and the pain is continuous, you need to see a dentist ASAP.
 You may have one of several conditions:

-Gum abscess When gum disease is left untreated, it may cause an infection.
+When gum disease is left untreated, it may cause an infection.
 The tooth may be wobbly and painful to touch.
 The gum is tender to touch and may bleed when brushing.
 Your immune system may not be working as well as normal due to poor diet or stress.
 You are more likely to get this if you smoke or have uncontrolled diabetes.
-Treatment: Cleaning the tooth and regularly visiting the dentist or hygienist.
+Treatment: Cleaning the tooth and regularly visiting the dentist or hygienist in your emergency dentist.

 An Avulsed Tooth is when a tooth has completed displaced from its socket in alveolar bone, owing to trauma.